NexTechArchitect/NexTechArchitect/README.md

 ## Notable Engineering

-**Vault Solvency Invariant** · Proved that liquidity plus locked collateral plus free collateral always equals the vault balance, across 6,400 randomized state mutations with zero reverts
+**Vault Solvency Invariant** · Proved that liquidity plus locked collateral plus free collateral always equals the vault's real balance, across 6,400 randomized state mutations with zero reverts.
+Solvency is verified, not assumed.

-**Flash-Loan Resistant Governance** · Snapshot voting at `block.number - 1`, so tokens borrowed inside the same block carry zero voting weight
+**Flash-Loan Resistant Governance** · Snapshot voting at `block.number - 1`, so tokens borrowed inside the same block carry zero voting weight.
+Closes the flash-governance attack outright.

-**Compliance At Transfer Level** · KYC, sanctions and jurisdiction rules enforced inside the token's transfer hook, which makes a non-compliant transfer impossible rather than merely discouraged
+**Compliance At Transfer Level** · KYC, sanctions and jurisdiction rules enforced inside the token's transfer hook, which makes a non-compliant transfer impossible rather than merely discouraged.

-**Gas Griefing Isolation** · Every keeper job executes inside its own try/catch boundary, so one job built to revert and burn gas cannot stall the batch
+**Gas Griefing Isolation** · Every keeper job executes inside its own try/catch boundary, so a job written to revert and burn gas cannot stall the batch or drain the operator.

-**Zero-ETH Execution Layer** · The keeper execution engine holds no ETH at all, removing the attack surface instead of guarding it with access control
+**Zero-ETH Execution Layer** · The keeper execution engine holds no ETH at all.
+The attack surface is removed by design instead of guarded by access control.

-**15% NAV Circuit Breaker** · The RWA oracle halts price reads automatically if net asset value drops more than 15% in 24 hours
+**15% NAV Circuit Breaker** · The RWA oracle halts price reads automatically if net asset value drops more than 15% in 24 hours, blocking flash crashes and oracle manipulation.

-**O(1) Swap-Pop Registries** · Active job and asset lists use swap-and-pop instead of array shifting, so gas cost stays flat however large the queue grows
+**O(1) Swap-Pop Registries** · Active job and asset lists use swap-and-pop instead of array shifting, so gas cost stays flat however large the queue grows.

-**Decimal Normalization** · 8 decimal price feeds, 6 decimal USDC and 18 decimal internal accounting reconciled through a single scalar, with a modulo guard blocking silent precision loss on withdrawal
+**Decimal Normalization** · 8-decimal price feeds, 6-decimal USDC and 18-decimal internal accounting reconciled through a single scalar, with a modulo guard that blocks silent precision loss on withdrawal.

-**EIP-712 MEV Protection** · Airdrop claim signatures bind to a specific sender and chain, so an intercepted proof reverts for anyone but the intended recipient
+**EIP-712 MEV Protection** · Airdrop claim signatures bind to a specific sender and chain, so an intercepted proof reverts for anyone but the intended recipient.

-**Collision-Safe Upgrades** · Reserved `__gap[50]` storage slots keep child contract state intact across V1 to V3 UUPS migrations
+**Collision-Safe Upgrades** · Reserved `__gap[50]` storage slots keep child contract state intact across V1 to V3 UUPS migrations.

 ---